hyperuplink/hyperuplink/docs/manual/admin/permissions/index.md

-Hence a private category is built by setting the default to _None_ and granting the group what it needs, rather than by leaving the default open and trying to fence one group out.
+Hence a private category is built by setting the default to _None_ and granting the group what it needs, rather than by leaving the default open and trying to exclude one group.
 There is no deny rule.

-Administrators aren't resolved through any of this and are never refused.
-An admin account reads and writes everywhere, whatever the table says.
+Administrators aren't resolved through any of this and are never denied access.
+An admin account reads and writes everywhere, whatever the table is set to.

 The page itself: [Administration → Permissions]({{ hrefTo "admin/permissions" }})